Bundt cake: Design

 Despite the similar shape, a Gugelhupf differs from contemporary Bundt-style cakes in that it follows a particular yeast-based recipe, with fruit and nuts, and is often deeper in shape and more decorative.
-Other yeasted, brioche-like cakes like babka, monkey bread can be baked in Bundt molds.
-Today, Bundt pans are also used to bake modernized cake batters and boxed mixes with baking powder, and can be used to mold gelatin salad, ice cream and even savory molded dishes like meatloaf.
+Other yeasted, brioche-like cakes, like babka and monkey bread, can be baked in Bundt molds.
+Bundt pans are also used to bake modernized cake batters and boxed mixes with baking powder, and can be used to mold gelatin salad, ice cream and even savory molded dishes, like meatloaf.

 Rise to popularity

 The people credited with popularizing the Bundt cake are American businessman H. David Dalquist and his brother Mark S. Dalquist, who co-founded cookware company Nordic Ware based in St. Louis Park, Minnesota.
-In the late 1940s, Rose Joshua and Fannie Schanfield, friends and members of the Minneapolis Jewish-American Hadassah Society approached Dalquist asking if he could produce a modern version of a traditional cast iron Gugelhupf dish.
+In the late 1940s, Rose Joshua and Fannie Schanfield, friends and members of the Minneapolis Jewish-American Hadassah Society approached Dalquist, asking if he could produce a modern version of a traditional cast iron Gugelhupf dish.
 Dalquist and company engineer Don Nygren designed a cast aluminum version which Nordic Ware then made a small production run of in 1950.
 In order to successfully trademark the pans, a "t" was added to the word "Bund".
 A number of the original Bundt pans now reside in the Smithsonian collection.